NPITX-programs/BurgerBarn/.github/README.md

 1. If the user enters an invalid number, display an error message and ask them to enter the item again.
 	- huh? what numerical input?
 1. Clear the screen after each user input
+1. Clicking Purchase displays a thank you message, then clears all fields
+1. Clicking Exit exits the program
 ## Cost of Items
  Display a menu of food options using Radio Buttons and Labels
 ### Burgers